 Anime like the original Robotech typically put Japan at the center of a world in which there’s an international peacekeeping force comprised of American, European and Japanese characters – characters who are all relatively in sync and speak Japanese.
 Even though many series have continued in this template, it’s almost unheard of to have a black character on these teams (which is among the original Robotech’s virtues.)

-When an anime is comprised of an entirely Japanese cast, the characters are either the general pale, dark-haired avatar of the average Japanese person, quite obviously an almost Aryan vision of whiteness (anime loves its blond protagonists), or pale with some dyed color of hair.
-Characters with hair colors that are impossible without dye seem to partially be a subconscious result of the need for characters to be, if not white in the most western sense, something more than the typical avatar of just an old fashioned, black-haired Japanese character.
+When an anime is comprised of an entirely Japanese cast, the characters are either the general pale, dark-haired avatar of the average Japanese person, quite obviously an almost Aryan vision of whiteness (anime loves its blond protagonists), or pale with some dyed hair color.
+Characters with hair colors that are impossible without dye seem to partially be a subconscious result of the need for characters to be, if not white in the most Western sense, something more than the typical avatar of just an old fashioned, black-haired Japanese character.
 Japanese animation doesn’t ever feature these characters dyeing their hair; these colors are supposed to be natural features.
 And while some people in Japan are certainly pale, there are also Japanese people whose skin tones are much more tan.
 Maybe there’d be a lot more if there wasn’t such a premium on paleness.

 “Non-white protagonists” are still most often seen as an oxymoron.
 But most anime is not remotely reflective of how ridiculous that is.